juraj-hrivnak/UN-TNG/README.md

 # Development
+For developing Underdog, it's necesseary for you to know how to use [Git] and [Pax].

 ## Syncing mods
-To sync the mods with the ones that are writen in the manifest.json, run `sync_mods.bat`.
+To sync the mods with the ones that are writen in the manifest.json, run `syncmods.bat`.

 ## Syncing overides
 Everyting that is not writen in the manifest.json is an overide.
 (For example: configs, scrips, resources)